moranpatrick/Emerging-Technologies-Project/README.md

 [Top](#contents)

 ## Project Overview<a name = "overview"></a>
 For this project, a web application is created which recognises digits in images.
 The user can upload an image or draw an digit on a canvas and the application will respond with a prediction.
 The key components of this project are [Flask](http://flask.pocoo.org/) along with some [Bootstrap](https://getbootstrap.com/) and [Tensorflow](https://www.tensorflow.org/).
 The full project specifications can be found [here](https://emerging-technologies.github.io/problems/project.html).
+Accuracy of approximately 99% is considered excellent in recognising digits, and this projects model accuarcy is 99.11% so sometimes it gets it wrong!.

 #### Design
 * On the left of the Home Page there is a canvas where the user can draw an digit (0-9).
 Directly underneath are two buttons: